CoderDojo-Content/Intermediate-Wearables/en/params-and-loops.md

     ```
     * This function takes a **parameter**: that's the bit inside the round brackets.
 It's some extra information that you give the function when you call it.

-2. Delete the code in the `loop`` function and add a new line, so it looks like this now:
+2. Delete the code in the `loop` function and add the following two calls to your new function:
     ```
         void loop() {
             lightAllOneColour(strip.Color(0, 0, 255));
+            lightAllOneColour(strip.Color(0, 0, 0));
         }
     ```
-    * You're passing in a colour as a **parameter** to your function.
+    See how you're passing in a colour as a **parameter** to your function?
 This is the colour that gets used in place of `c` in the line `strip.setPixelColor(i, c);`.
+It means you can use the same function to make the pixels any colour, even to turn them all off!

 3. Verify and upload your code.
 What do you notice?
-This time you only needed to write _one line_ of code that sets set a pixel's colour, and all of the pixels turned on.
+This time you only needed to write _one line_ of code that calls `strip.setPixelColor`, and all of the pixels turned on.

 4. Inside your new function, can you see that there is another pair of **curly braces** with some code in between?
 This pair belongs to something called a **for loop** \(but not the `loop` function!\), rather than a function.
 It looks like this:
     ```